Inborn errors of metabolism: Identifying the specific disorder

 This topic provides an overview of the evaluation for children with suspected IEM.
 Confirmation of diagnosis of specific disorders typically requires specialized testing and should be undertaken in consultation with a specialist in genetics or metabolic diseases.
 The classification, most common presentations, and initial evaluation and management of IEM, particularly those that present as metabolic emergencies, are discussed separately, as are individual disorders.
 (See "Inborn errors of metabolism: Classification" and "Inborn errors of metabolism: Epidemiology, pathogenesis, and clinical features" and "Inborn errors of metabolism: Metabolic emergencies".)

-A newborn may present with a positive newborn screen for inborn errors of metabolism (IEM) before clinical manifestations are present or recognized.
+A newborn may present with a positive newborn screen for IEM before clinical manifestations are present or recognized.
 Newborn screening programs screen all newborns for a specific set of IEM .
 The testing methods and disorders that are screened vary from state to state and country to country.
 (See "Newborn screening".)

 - Champion MP.
 An approach to the diagnosis of inherited metabolic disease.
 Arch Dis Child Educ Pract Ed 2010; 95:40.